rippleFCL/blog.ripplefcl.com/content/post/picom_math/index.md

 ## The code

-as a precursor to the math we need some code.
+As a precursor to the math we need some code.
 I was going to use the `geometry-change` preset, but it annoys me.
 It takes a screenshot and shows that during the animation.
 It leads to some very odd results.
 From what I gather this is needed as the animations get applied after the window scales/moves.
 If a window shrinks, this leads to the small window being streached to play the animation.
 The issue is, the 'solution' is just the original problem just in the opposite direction, I'd rather skip this.

-after digging around the [picom](https://github.com/yshui/picom/) I found the [presets](https://github.com/yshui/picom/blob/next/data/animation_presets.conf) config.
+After digging around the [picom](https://github.com/yshui/picom/) I found the [presets](https://github.com/yshui/picom/blob/next/data/animation_presets.conf) config.
 The `geometry-change` looks like this:

 ```text {linenos=inline}
 geometry-change = {